TomLaclavere/3DPhysicsEngine/README.md

 CMake takes multiple parameters to define different compilations :
 - `-DUSE_CLANG` : uses clang++ to compile.
 By default, CMake uses g++.
-- `-DUSE_DOUBLE_PRECISION` : uses double precision.
+- `-DOUBLE_PRECISION` : uses double precision.
 By default, use simple float precision.
-- `-DBUILD_TESTS=ON` : compiles the unit testing repository.
+- `-DTESTS=ON` : compiles the unit testing repository.
 To run the test, you can use : `cd build && ctest -j$(nproc)`.
 - `-DCOVERAGE` : allows to perform coverage analysis.
-Two options are available : `make coverage` which will save the coverage report as HTML file at the following location : `build/coverage_report.html`; and `make coverage-console` which will show the report in the shell where the command is ran.
+Two options are available : `make coverage` which will save detailled coverage reports as HTML file at the following location : `build/coverage_report/`; and `make coverage-console` which will show the report in the shell where the command is ran.

 ## Tech Stack